Nell Gwyn, Mistress of King Charles II of England

 © Unofficial Royalty 2020

 Nell Gwyn’s beginnings are uncertain.
 Generally, her birth is given as February 2, 1650.
 A horoscope done for Nell Gwyn by antiquarian and astrologer Elias Ashmole at the Bodleian Library at the University of Oxford bears that date.
-As far as Nell’s birthplace, three cities make the claim: Hereford, London, and Oxford in England.
-It is thought that Nell’s father was Thomas Gwyn, an army captain who died or disappeared.
+Three cities claim to be Nell’s birthplace: Hereford, London, and Oxford in England.
+Thomas Gwyn, an army captain who died or disappeared, is thought to be Nell’s father.
 Nell’s mother was born Helena Smith, known as Madam Gwyn, in the civil parish of St Martin-in-the-Fields in London, England, and lived there all her life.
 Nell had an older sister Rose and the two girls were brought up in one of the streets off Drury Lane, on the eastern boundary of the Covent Garden area of London.
 At that time, the area of Drury Lane was almost exclusively brothels and pubs and was considered the center of London prostitution.
 Nell’s mother worked as a tapwoman at the Rose Tavern on Russell Street and it can be assumed that she also worked as a prostitute and that Nell probably worked as a child prostitute.

 Previously in England, women’s roles had been played by boys or men.
 The new theatres were the first in England to feature actresses.
 Less than a year after becoming an orange-girl, fourteen-year-old Nell became an actress with the King’s Company.
 Nell could not read or write and had to learn her lines by having them read to her.
 Charles Hart, one of the fine male actors of the time, taught her the basics of acting, and John Lacy, a comic actor, and playwright, taught her dancing.
 Nell became the mistress of both John Lacy and Charles Hart.